Study: Lipedema and obesity

-Dilated blood and lymph vessels, angiogenesis, increased macrophages and adipocyte hypertrophy in skin and fatty tissue of the lipedema thigh
+Dilated blood and lymphatic vessels, angiogenesis, increased macrophages and adipocyte hypertrophy in the skin and adipose tissue of the lipedema thigh

 Sara AL-Ghadban, Walter Cromer, Marisol Allen, Christopher Ussery, Michael Badowski, David Harris, Karen L. Herbst